Emily sat cross-legged on

 She turned a corner and gestured with open arms: "Behold!"

 Perched on a colossal pile of old junk and spare parts, smashed beyond repair, was a small starship.
 Parts of its dull silver exterior were charred black with burn marks or red with rust, and the curved window of the cockpit had been smashed in.
-Despite the damage, it dominated the junkyard from atop its mountain of hoverbikes and powerboards.
+Despite the damage, it dominated the junkyard from atop a mountain of hoverbikes and powerboards.

 Emily's mouth fell open but no sound came out.